u-blox/ioc-server/README.md

 https://github.com/viert/lame

-Copyright, and our sincere thanks, remains with the original authors.
+Copyright, and our sincere thanks, remains with the original author(s).